This course is open for applications.

 Why study interior design?

 Interior designers take a holistic approach to space, designing every element from structural interventions to specifying materials.
-They design for the retail industry, commercial offices, art galleries, private homes and the hotel and leisure sector.
+Working to a level similar to that of an architect, they design for the retail industry, commercial offices, art galleries, private homes and the hotel and leisure sector.

 Working in this industry is exciting and varied.
-To succeed, you'll need creative flair and real practical skills.
+To succeed, you'll need creative flair, professional acumen and real practical skills.

 Why UWE Bristol?

-BA(Hons) Interior Design teaches you the skills you need to take up employment in the interior design industry.
+BA(Hons) Interior Design teaches you the professional skills you need to work in the interior design industry.

-This is a technical learning programme, with a focus on lighting, heating, ventilation and acoustics.
-You'll work with traditional tools and the latest technology and examine the principles underlying space, detailing, finish, craft and digital processes.
-Develop the conceptual ability and technical skills to design for bespoke one-off projects and industrial production.
+This is a technical learning course, with a focus on lighting, heating, ventilation and acoustics.
+You'll learn to work with traditional tools and the latest technology, and develop the skills to design lighting, furniture, materials and entire interior projects.

+Regular guest lectures and events will help you explore work opportunities.
 Develop your own independent projects and follow live briefs set and assessed by professionals in the field.
-Take on work experience and placements throughout the degree, including international exchange.
+This course gives you the opportunity to spend a year in industry gaining real-world experience.
+You can also take on work experience and placements throughout the degree, including international exchange.

 Where can it take me?

-The course provides excellent preparation for a career in commercial and domestic interiors, retail, leisure, and exhibition design.
+The course offers excellent preparation for a professional career in commercial and domestic interiors, retail, leisure and exhibition design.

-You could also choose to specialise in furniture, product or lighting design.
+You could also choose to specialise in furniture, product or lighting design, materials or architecture-scale projects.

 Watch: The learning and teaching experience